chatmail/dkim-milter/TUTORIAL.md

 record) in DNS at `<selector>._domainkey.<domain>`.
 In our case, at `rsa.2023._domainkey.example.com`.

-The minimal format of this record is this, where `<key_data>` is the public key
+The minimal format of this record is the following, where `<key_data>` is the public key data:
-data:

 ```
 v=DKIM1; k=rsa; p=<key_data>